Using the CUBIC Cluster

 You can type screen to start a screen session.

-If you want to specify a meaningful name for the session in place of the default cubic-sattertt suffix, you can use the -S flag as in screen -S [session_name].
+If you want to specify a meaningful name for the session in place of the default CUBIC-sattertt suffix, you can use the -S flag as in screen -S [session_name].
 Type man screen for more information.
 If you are interested, you can also check out the official GNU screen documentation for more customization tips.

 Here I am creating a new screen session with the name example.

-(base) [username@cubic-sattertt ~]$ screen -S example
+(base) [username@CUBIC-sattertt ~]$ screen -S example

-Note that it should say something like [screen 0: username@cubic-sattertt:~] on the terminal tab bar after creating the session.
+Note that it should say something like [screen 0: username@CUBIC-sattertt:~] on the terminal tab bar after creating the session.

 You can use screen -ls to ensure that the screen session has been started.

-(base) [username@cubic-sattertt ~]$ screen -ls # input
+(base) [username@CUBIC-sattertt ~]$ screen -ls # input

 There is a screen on: # output